dodopizza/kubectl-shovel/README.md

 [![GitHub Release](https://img.shields.io/github/release/dodopizza/kubectl-shovel.svg?style=flat)](https://github.com/dodopizza/kubectl-shovel/releases)

 Plugin for kubectl that will help you to gather diagnostic info from running in Kubernetes dotnet applications.
-It can work with .NET Core 3.0+ applications and Kubernetes clusters with docker runtime.
+It can work with .NET Core 3.0+ applications and Kubernetes clusters with docker or containerd runtime.

 At the moment the following diagnostic tools are supported: